loki3/loki-pl1/docs/Functions.md

 sum [ 2 :text ]
 ```

 You can do function overloading, where the system calls the function that's the most specific match.
-Note that this requires using f= instead of v= for assigning the function definition into a variable.
+Note that this requires using f= instead of v= for assigning the function definition into a variable to avoid simply overwriting the previous value associated with the function name.

 ```
 // if ints are passed, add them